Kubernetes Policy Action Configuration Reference Guide

 name: "*"

-verbs: ["get", "list", "watch"]Example) Restrict access to secrets in the prod namespace
+verbs: ["get", "list", "watch"]Example) Restricting secret access in the prod namespace

 deny: